learn-co-students/module-one-final-project-guidelines-dumbo-web-career-012819/README.md

 1. Fork and clone this repository.

-2. In your terminal, type in “bundle install” for below gems:
+2. In your terminal, make sure homebrew is up to dat by typing “brew install” then type in “bundle install” for below gems:
     ```
     gem "sinatra-activerecord"
     gem "sqlite3"